exercism/blog/posts/coding-intentionally-in-bash-grains.md

 1 + 2 + 4 + 8 + 16 + 32 +64 = 127.
 Do you see it?
 Anything ringing any alarms with the values 31, 63, 127?

 They're *almost* powers of 2.
 In fact, they're *one less* than the *next* power of two.

 One more example, to drive it home.
 Imagine a 12-square chess board.
 That's twelve doublings, or 2 multiplied by itself 12 times (which, in the math biz, is 2^12): 4096.
-Double that again and you get 8192 (2^13).
+Double that again, and you get 8192 (2^13).
 So... if we got the pattern right, the running total would be *one short* of 8192, also known as 8191.
 And if we tally it up, that's, exactly what we get: 1 + 2 + 4 + 8 + 16 + 32 + 64 + 128 + 256 + 512 + 1024 + 2048 + 4096 = 8191.

 > To put it another way, to find the total for all `n` squares, you need to go up one power of two and subtract 1 from the result.